dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-0 or 1.
-If 1, has left row indicator. if 0, don't have left row indicator.
+If true, has left row indicator. if false, don't have left row indicator.

 ### hasRightRowIndicator